Internet of Things

 Work placement / study abroad

-There are opportunities in the course for you to participate in research and industry related projects in the IoT domain through our two Innovation centres BTIIC and CHIC.
+There is no placement as part of the course, however, there are opportunities in the course for you to participate in research and industry related projects through our two Innovation centres BTIIC, CHIC and ARC.

 BTIIC is the BT Ireland Innovation Centre (BTIIC) in collaboration with Ulster University and BT.
 The centre aims to invent new ways of using data analytics, artificial intelligence and the IoT, through two work streams of Intelligent System and IoT.